radixdlt/radixdlt-js/README.md

 ## Code examples

-You can find detailed documentation as well as a number of code examples covering main functions of the library in our [Knowledge Base](https://docs.radixdlt.com/radixdlt-js/v/betanet/)
+You can find detailed documentation as well as a number of code examples covering main functions of the library in our [Knowledge Base](https://docs.radixdlt.com/radixdlt-js/v/betanet/):

-## Development

-### Build

-To build the library using your preferred package manager:

-`yarn install && yarn build`

-In our [Knowledge Base](https://docs.radixdlt.com/radixdlt-js) you can find implementation examples to execute basic tasks with our JavaScript library:

 - [Initializing a Universe](https://docs.radixdlt.com/radixdlt-js/examples/code-examples/general-use#initializing-a-universe)
 - [Reading Atoms from a public address](https://docs.radixdlt.com/radixdlt-js/examples/code-examples/atom-management#reading-atoms-from-a-public-address)